 The most complex yet easy to understand example.
 It describes a service’s email funnel.
 This is a brilliant sample showing how well-designed flowcharts tell multilevel complicated user stories in simple shapes and words.

-example of flowchart design , created in FlowMapp User flow tool
+example of flowchart design , created in FlowMapp User flow tool.
+The elements are linked with arrows.

 OPEN SERVICE’S EMAIL FUNNEL